USRSE/usrse.github.io/pages/ag/affinity-groups.md

 are no formal requirements, but those with the experience and qualifications to take on leadership roles will likely benefit more than early career RSEs.

+<h3><a href="{{ site.baseurl }}/ag/neuro-rse/">Neuro-RSE affinity group</a></h3>

+Neuroscience RSE (Neuro-RSE) is an affinity group for those working on research software in neuroscience.
+We meet to support each other and discuss common issues and concerns.

+Neuro-RSE is open to anyone who considers themselves a research software engineer and who work in the field of neuroscience, regardless of job title or domain.
+This includes grad students and postdocs, as well as those in permanent positions with "engineer" or "scientist" in their title.

 <hr>